vinayakg/vinayakg.github.io/_posts/2020-05-18-branching-patterns-for-growing-teams.md

 ### Feature branch development

 As the team size grows they may choose Feature branch strategy.
-In this mode of development there are as many branches as there are features.
-And they are all created from `master`.
-The names of the branches resemble the features that will be delivered as part of that work. e.g. `flights-api`, `new-user-auth`.
-This gives a lot of flexibility to the development teams and can prove very effective provided certain things are taken care.
+In this mode of development, there are as many branches as there are features.
+And they are all created from master.
+The names of the branches resemble the features that will be delivered as part of that work. e.g.`flights-API`, `new-user-auth`.
+This gives a lot of flexibility to the development teams and can prove very effective provided certain things are taken care of.
 There should not be any dependency between these features and their branches.
-If there are then, team has to be cognizant of those and merge/sync at designated touch points.
+If there are then, the team has to be cognizant of those and merge/sync at designated touchpoints.
 Else, we are back to single branch development.
-In short features not need modularized.
-The project manager/delivery manager needs to make sure there are no breakages/regression when these branches are merged together to `master` for final delivery.
+In short, features do not need to be modularized.
+The project manager/delivery manager needs to make sure there are no breakages/regression when these branches are merged to `master` for final delivery.
 Even if you have staggered features releases to deliver small chunks, you may miss features/bugfixes/hotfixes since there are [frequent integrations](https://martinfowler.com/articles/branching-patterns.html#High-frequencyIntegration).
 And that is only possible if you have a solid regression suite, great testing team, [Self Testing Code](https://martinfowler.com/bliki/SelfTestingCode.html) and Automation Testing in place.
 [Continuous Integration](https://martinfowler.com/articles/branching-patterns.html#continuous-integration) is also one of the ways to solve this.
-But lots of startup may not be able to put this in place or may not need for their scale.
+But lots of startups may not be able to put this in place or may not need for their scale.
 There is one more thing, merge conflicts.
-As the saying goes - if you fall off a tall building, the falling isn't going to hurt you, but the landing will.
+As the saying goes - if you fall off a tall building, the falling isn’t going to hurt you, but the landing will.
 Hence with source code: branching is easy, merging is harder.